istio/istio.io/content/docs/tasks/traffic-management/ingress.md

 does not include any traffic routing configuration.
 Traffic routing for ingress traffic is instead configured using Istio routing rules, exactly in the same was as for internal service requests.

-In the following subsections we configure a `Gateway` on port 80 for unencrypted HTTP traffic first.
-Then we add a secure port 443 for HTTPS traffic.
+Let's see how you can configure a `Gateway` on port 80 for HTTP traffic.

-### Configuring a gateway for HTTP

 1. Create an Istio `Gateway`